fastapi-practices/fastapi_best_architecture/README.md

 > [!NOTE]
 > This repository as a template library open to any person or enterprise can be used for free!

-## Pseudo three-tier architecture
+## Pseudo 3-tier architecture

-The mvc architecture is a common design pattern in python web, but the three-tier architecture is even more fascinating
+The mvc architecture is a common design pattern in python web, but the 3-tier architecture is even more fascinating

-In python web development, there is no common standard for the concept of three-tier architecture, so we'll call it a pseudo three-tier architecture here
+In python web development, there is no common standard for the concept of 3-tier architecture, so we'll call it a pseudo 3-tier architecture here

 But please note that we don't have a traditional multi-app structure (django, springBoot...)
 If you don't like this pattern, use templates to transform it to your heart's content!